dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     cbar.set_label('Heat Island Risk', labelpad=20)
     plt.show()

-The below line of code uses the matplotlib library imshow function to display the input array “scaled_data” as an image.
+The below line of code uses the matplotlib library **imshow** function to display the input array *scaled_data* as an image.
 The second argument uses the color map “coolwarm” which represents a continuous range from blue to red which is suited for heat related data visualization.

     plt.imshow(scaled_data, cmap='coolwarm')
-The axis(‘off’) function removes the x and y axes tick marks as well as labels for a cleaner image.
+The **axis(‘off’)** function removes the x and y axes tick marks as well as labels for a cleaner image.

     plt.axis('off')
-The colorbar() function adds a colorbar alongside the image to indicate the range of values and their corresponding colors, akin to a legend.
+The **colorbar()** function adds a colorbar alongside the image to indicate the range of values and their corresponding colors, akin to a legend.
 It also sets the colorbar equal to the variable cbar.

     cbar = plt.colorbar()
-The set_label() function adds a label to the color bar, and the labelpad argument adds that many units of padding between the color bar and the label.
+The **set_label()** function adds a label to the color bar, and the labelpad argument adds that many units of padding between the color bar and the label.

     cbar.set_label('Heat Island Risk', labelpad=20)

-The show() function displays the image and color bar in a visualization window.
+The **show()** function displays the image and color bar in a visualization window.

     plt.show()